Gajapati Palace

 Gajapati Palace located at Paralakhemundi, of Gajapati district, Odisha, is the seat of Ganga rulers of Paralakhemundi.
 Nowadays the property is under the protection of Indian National Trust for Art and Cultural Heritage (INTACH).
 The Palace is one of the rich architectural and cultural heritage of India.
 This palace was built for a purpose of permanent residential abode for the Gajapati Rulers of Paralakhemundi Estate belonging to the Eastern Ganga dynasty.

 History

-The palace was built by great grand father of Maharaja Krushna Chandra Gajapati, Jagannath Gajapati Narayan Deo III the Gajapati ruler of that time.
+The palace was built by great-grandfather of Maharaja Krushna Chandra Gajapati, Jagannath Gajapati Narayan Deo III the Gajapati ruler of that time.
 It is believed that the Paralakhemundi ruler started building the palace to enhance the beauty of the state.
 The concept of building on the site was finalized on 20 May 1835.
 As regards its historical importance, the seeds of a separate statehood for the Odia-speaking people were germinated in the Gajapati Palace precincts.